TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-We can try to put a `"'"` in the input and see what happens:
+We can try inserting a single quote `"'"` into the input field and observe what happens:

 <br />